loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_2.md

 ## Create the database automatically

 The database is not something that you should have to create manually, it must be created automatically every time you start a new test session.
 This is quite easy to do as we only need to create an empty database.

-Before we run the final test case we need to update the _Web.config_ with the following configuration so that Episerver will automatically create the tables.
+Before we run the final test case, we need to update the _Web.config_ with the following configuration so that Episerver will automatically create the tables.

 ```xml
 <episerver.framework createDatabaseSchema="true" updateDatabaseSchema="true">